SenseLogic/LINGUI/README.md

 *   all constants declared before the first function are sorted in the same order as in the source language;
 *   any missing constant is automatically added, using the translations provided by the `.ld` definition files.

 ### Definition picking

 When the `--pick` option is used, the constants definitions stored in the `.lt` translation files are matched with each other.

 They are sorted by frequency, and the most used are automatically selected.

+When several definitions have the same frequency, the first one is picked.

 Definitions are provided in groups.